Top 5 3rd Quarter Trades of HB - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were HB Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were HBC Financial Services, PLLC’s top five trades of the quarter.

 Vanguard Total Stock Market ETF

-HB Wealth Management, LLC reduced their investment in ARCA:VTI by 350,847 shares.
-The trade had a 1.36% impact on the equity portfolio.
+HBC Financial Services, PLLC reduced their investment in ARCA:VTI by 9,435 shares.
+The trade had a 1.43% impact on the equity portfolio.
 During the quarter, the stock traded for an average price of $198.53.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-HB Wealth Management, LLC reduced their investment in ARCA:AVUS by 185,193 shares.
-The trade had a 0.25% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $68.67.
+HBC Financial Services, PLLC reduced their investment in NAS:MSFT by 2,134 shares.
+The trade had a 0.44% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $264.05.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.